Media, Entertainment, Technology & Sports Law J.D. Specialization

 -

 Formal participation in the Specialization’s curriculum commences in the second year of law school.
-To declare your interest in fulfilling the curricular requirements, please complete the Declaration Form [PDF] and submit it to the Records Office.
+To declare your interest in fulfilling the curricular requirements, please complete the Declaration Form.
+The Records Office will review the form, and if approved, an email confirming enrollment in the specialization will be sent.
 Formal declaration is not required except for registration preference in limited-enrollment Specialization courses (subject to approval of the respective professor), and for final reflection of having completed the Specialization on the student transcript and diploma.

 -